magdalazari/lgm_mutualism/README.md

 5. WISC has no wm tests
 6. 	tfmri_nb_all_beh_c0b_mrt=Average reaction time for all correct responses to 0 back stimuli during run 1 and run 2
 7. 	tfmri_nb_all_beh_c2b_mrt=Average reaction time for all correct responses to 2 back stimuli during run 1 and run 2
+8. Maybe check flankers for other score types? like computed?